bvbohnen/X3_Customizer/README.md

     '''
-    Example for using the Customizer, setting a path to the AP directory and running some simple transforms.
+    Example for using the Customizer, setting a path to the X3 directory and running some simple transforms.
     '''

     # Import all transform functions.
     from Transforms import *

     Set_Path(
-        # Set the path to the AP addon folder.
+        # Set the path to the X3 installation folder.
         path_to_addon_folder = r'D:\Steam\SteamApps\common\x3 terran conflict\addon',
-        # Set the subfolder with the source files to be modified.
+        # Optional subfolder with high priority source files to be modified.
+        # By default, this is relative to the addon folder.
         source_folder = 'vanilla_source'
     )